 Tangled in the roots of magnolia and rhododendron, dogwoods and monkey grass, I smell the fresh promise of damp green moss, the humid warms the earth to mud and the moss is too heavy to lift…

-I found myself at a crossroads in my life where it became essential to explore the familial paths that lead me here and the genetic memory I carry of relatives I never knew.
+I found myself at a point in my life where, in order to move forward, it became essential for me to explore the familial paths that lead me here and the genetic memory I carry of relatives known and unknown.
 I considered the ways in which I do and do not belong to my own ancestry.

 These photographs were taken in and around the homes of my kin.
 While some of these structures are still used by my family, others have been abandoned and are in disrepair.
 It is in the quality of the light that I sensed the presence of my ancestors.

 I moved intuitively through these spaces, photographing from a place of emotional connection, mystery, a longing to heal and gratitude...

 for the many moons that came before me.

 Making Room for What Matters ~ Audio Slideshow

 An Audio Slideshow by Nancy Crute

 Thanks to a chance invitation to participate in an Inipi (sweat lodge) Ceremony on a nearby farm, Nancy met Cheryl and her cow, Bridget.
 Bridget’s presence was so strong for Nancy that she began a photographic essay the next week!
 What started out as a photographic inquiry of Bridget the cow became the story of Cheryl and the cows that found her, an account of one woman’s conscious choice to love and the bravery to live her truth.